ConfoundingVariables/ConfoundingVariables/README.md

 - 👀 I’m interested in Cyber Security and PKM
 - 🌱 I’m currently pursuing B.Sc.
 IT
 - 💞️ I’m looking to collaborate on AI/ML or Security Projects!
-- 📫 How to reach me discord: TAKLU#1302
+- 📫 How to reach me discord: TAKLU

 <!---
 ConfoundingVariables/ConfoundingVariables is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.